safia-habib/UnbreakablePipelineSource/README.md

+# Disclaimer

+**This repo is no longer supported.
+The Marketplace extension for Dynatrace in Azure DevOps is no longer supported.
+While we implemented the extension - the new way is to use powershell scripts and built in gates for Azure DevOps as they provide more flexibility and easier maintenance. **

 # Integrate Dynatrace with Azure Devops

 Azure Devops provides multiple development collaboration tools.
 For this Workshop we will be using the following tools to create a high performant, resilient, self- healing pipeline: